state-adapt/state-adapt/libs/spaghetti-core/README.md

 Shared TypeScript AST analysis for discovering commands, propagating them through project-function call chains, measuring their distance, and calculating configurable spaghetti scores.

+Known mutation APIs are represented as `api-command` commands.
+JavaScript, DOM, StateAdapt, React, Angular, RxJS, and Redux recognizers are enabled by default.
+Programmatic consumers can supply `CommandRecognizer` objects.
+JSON and ESLint configurations can use `apiPatterns` and can select families with `builtInRecognizers`.
+Recognizers identify only the API and resource; the shared analyzer remains responsible for resolution, distance, propagation, and scoring.

 ## Building

 Run `nx build spaghetti-core` to build the library.